-What is my Anonymous Grading Number?
+What is my Anonymous Grading Number (AGN)?

-- At the beginning of an examination period, each student is assigned a randomly generated anonymous grading number which he or she places on each examination.
-New numbers are assigned each semester and must be obtained from the Office of the Registrar or myUM before each examination period.
+- Before the official final exam period, each student is assigned a randomly generated anonymous grading number which he or she places on each examination.
+Your Final Exam AGN will be the same number for each of your courses for the official final exam period.

 - The instructor thereafter may raise or lower a student’s final examination grade to include grades on papers, projects, and other examinations, and to reflect class participation and/or class attendance, provided the instructor has notified students in writing of this policy at the beginning of the semester.
-These adjustments can only be made after the instructor has established and recorded a grade for each numbered examination and delivered such grades to the Registrar.
+These adjustments can only be made after the instructor has established and recorded a grade for each numbered examination and delivered such grades to the Law Registrar.

-Where can I get my Anonymous Grading Number?
+Where can I get my AGN?

 When do I need my AGN?